samsungsamiio/samsungsami.io/source/sami/api-spec.md

 ## Messages

-### Post a message
+### Post a message or action

 ~~~
 POST /messages
 ~~~

-Sends a message or actions, using one of the following parameter combinations.
+Sends a message or action, using one of the following parameter combinations.
 If sending actions, only "actions" should be contained in the payload.

 |Combination |Required Parameters
 |------------|---------